MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 -   Full Import and Synchronization on the `MIMMA` Management Agent.
 This ensures MIM Sync has the latest synchronization rules configured.

 -   Full Import and Synchronization on the `ADMA` Management Agent.
 This ensures that MIM and Active Directory are consistent.
-At this point, there will not yet be any pending exports for guests.
+At this point, there won't yet be any pending exports for guests.

 -   Full Import and Synchronization on the B2B Graph Management Agent.
 This brings in the guest users into the metaverse.
 At this point, one or more accounts will be pending export for `ADMA`.
 If there are no pending exports, then check that guest users were imported into the connector space, and that the rules were configured for them to be given AD accounts.